 - Mendoza is an emerging tech hub in Argentina, primarily focusing on cultivating the entrepreneurial spirit.
 To make it a reality, the government launched the “Consejo Consultivo Emprendedor” (CCE) initiative that resulted in an impressive 20,000 employments, over 4,000 new establishments, and 200 investments.
 Mendoza is also known for its two successful startups: Energe and Eventioz.

-If you want to hire a software development team in Latin America, consider Chile as well.
-The country’s IT market has been experiencing remarkable growth, projected to reach $2.5 billion by 2028, with an annual growth rate of 8.2%.
+If you want to hire a software development team in Latin America, consider IT outsourcing to Chile as well.
+Software development in Chile is promising: the country’s IT market has been experiencing remarkable growth, projected to reach $2.5 billion by 2028, with an annual growth rate of 8.2%.
 The Chilean government has proactively implemented critical initiatives and programs to foster innovation and cultivate an attractive business climate.

 Another prominent destination for doing remote software development in Latin America is Chile.
 The country’s IT market has been experiencing remarkable growth, projected to reach $2.5 billion by 2028, with an annual growth rate of 8.2%.
 The Chilean government has been proactive in implementing critical initiatives and programs to foster innovation and cultivate an attractive business climate.
 Consequently, Chile stands as the second most attractive South American country for startups and holds a top spot in LATAM for innovation.
 Impressive as it is, the country is home to over 122 startup companies, including three notable unicorns: Betterfly, Cornershop, and NotCo.

 The driving force behind such a rapid development of the IT market is its software developers who are well-versed in Java, Python, PHP, ASP.NET, and Perl.
 They excel in statistical programming, data analytics, computer programming, and mobile development.
 Chilean developers are mainly located in such three IT hubs: